ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 <!-- TODO: Animation showing cumulative sum and pre_cumulative_sum -->

 ##### Performing the split
-Assume that the "token bills" you fetched do not total to the exact change.
-Then, we need to split the last "token bill" into two.
+If the "token bills" fetched do not total to the exact change, we need to split the last "token bill" into two.
 One of the parts will remain with the user, and the other will be used for transaction.

-For the part that will remain with the user, you can clone the original "token bill" and insert it into the database with the value changed to the value of this part.
+For the part that will remain with the user, you can clone the original "token bill" and insert it into the database.
+The `value` of the new "token bill" will be equal to the number of tokens that should remain with the user.

 For the part that will be used for the transaction, we can just update the `value` of the original "token bill".